hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,297 km (2860 nm)

 ##### 0700
 Been turning radar on more often, as there is no break to this fog.
 We don't leave it on, as it is a power-sucker.
 This, paired with AIS is essential out here.
 I can imagine that it wasn't crucial during Moitessier and Lin & Larry Pardey's time, as there was less shipping.
 Now, I see targets everyday, as cargo is circling the globe from one port to the next.
-I don’t like to think about what they carry, as it would likely make me sad.
-Essential goods?
-Probably not.

-Moitessier talks about overdevelopment in his book The Long Way, and the need to stop satisfying false needs, false joys, to instead focus on preserving nature.
-We must do this, because it is what matters most.
-In the words of author, activist and philosopher Wendell Berry, “We need a 'new economy,' one that is founded on thrift and care, on saving and conserving, not on excess and waste.”
-I keep these words close, as they offer comfort when I feel overwhelmed by today's consumerist culture.
+##### 0800

 Pino is gliding at a reasonable 5 kn, heading northeast.
 The winds will shift to the southwest tomorrow, and will increase.
 If it gets too wild we will heave-to.
 I've no desire to take risks anymore, not for speed anyway.
 As I am writing this, the fog cleared ahead.
 Look at that horizon line!
 Never thought I'd miss the sight of it this much.
 I will not last, but for now I'll take it, it is here, it is pleasant and I am happy.
 The world just got a lot sharper, a relief for my eyes.

-##### 0800
 We're still on the same propane tank, I am surprised we haven't run out yet.
 Our backup tank is still full, strapped to the aft rail.
 I decided not to bake on this trip to save on gas, and it makes a big difference.
 I hope that when we run out, that the weather will be mild, as it is a pain to hook up.
 I make stove top pitas now and then, but because I cook each one in a cast iron pan with a lid it cooks faster, saving us precious fuel.
 In general, our meals are done after 10 minutes of cooking, with the flame burning hottest in the first 3-5 minutes.
 Most meals I cook with a lid, after that, at a low setting.
 Glad my efforts to conserve fuel have paid off, and that it doesn't affect the quality of our meals.

 ##### 0900
-Creatures of habit, we prepared cornpone (see recipes) with kimchi, and canned corn—that's right, double corn!
+Creatures of habit, we prepared *cornpone* (see recipes) with kimchi, and canned corn—that's right, double corn.
 We crave this dish a lot these days.
 For dessert, we had the rest of the chocolate cake with some strawberry jam as a topping.
 I made some while in Shima Yacht Harbor in Mie.
 Fruits are expensive in Japan, but Kako brought us to a fresh market in Matsusaka and we found cheap tubs of strawberries there.

-Tonight, we will prepare hummus (see recipes) and stove top bread.
+Tonight, we will prepare *soybean hummus* (see recipes) and stove top bread.
 We don't have fresh vegetables to eat with it, but it's okay.
 I'll also be using garlic powder instead of fresh cloves, as we only have 1/2 a bulb left.
 I'll hate myself forever for not buying more fresh garlic.
 1/2 bulb is really no garlic at all, when many our recipes use up to 6 cloves—I am not kidding.

 ##### 1500
 Quiet afternoon on Pino Island.
 The waves are down, making it more pleasant to move around inside.
 I just awoke Calcifer, for a short 2-hour charging session.
 Our batteries are doing well, we found that charging them for 2 hours, with another 2-hour session 12 hours later helped them perform better.
 Despite being constantly engulfed in fog, our solar is able to charge our batteries.

-I ate fermented radish that Kako gave us before leaving, she gave us two jars, plus two others of raggyo, small onions preserved in soy sauce and vinegar.
+I ate fermented radish that Kako gave us before leaving, she gave us two jars, plus two others of rakkyo, small onions preserved in soy sauce and vinegar.
 We also prepared garlic miso.
 It's an amazing recipe and is easy to prepare, it consists of peeled garlic cloves with the tips cut off, buried in miso and left to ferment for 1 month.
 It is delicious, and not overly spicy, or salty.

 The wind will rise tonight as the low passes over us.
 It won't be as strong as what we had near Japan, but we'll be careful anyway.
 We're doing good speed, rapidly approaching our next milestone The Turn Off.
 It is 685 km (370 nm) away, not too far.
 Devine added other milestones in-between, to make things exciting.
 We'll likely cross the 3,241 km (1750 nm) left mark in the coming day.
 Captain Ninj is pleased with our progress, "the gnocchi—" he says, "—it is near!
-SOON the potato pillows will enter your mouth caves!"
+Soon the potato pillows will enter your mouth caves!"
 Yes Captain Ninj, and we will be happy when they do.

 ##### 2200
 This is officially the longest sailing trip we've ever done, 2 days ago we passed our record of 28 days to the Marquesas, from Mexico.
 Already then, we had this passage in mind, as it is much longer, but also inevitable if we want to go to Japan and back home.
 The passage to the Marquesas had better weather, consistent winds and assured rain because of squalls.
 The passage to Canada has been an entirely different experience, we thought that rain would be a frequent visitor but it has largely avoided us, especially when we need it the most.
 We collected water once, not since.
 We've no real way of measuring what is left in our main tank, but with the extra 50 L we added, it will extend its use for sure.
 If we are careful, we can go 1 1/2 months on this tank.
 Our extra Jerry cans total 70 L. I'd like to keep these for cooking and as drinking water.